RihardsVitols/16-chnannel-outdoor-light-and-sound-installation/README.md

-# Outdoor 16-channel interactive sound and light installation
+# Outdoor 16-channel interactive sound and light installation see [here](https://www.vsmf.lv/edu/ARTWORKS/KOKU/)
 The goal was to create a system for an interactive outdoor installation.
 When a participant grabs an object at the trail entrance, sound and light start to follow him.
 When this person moves around and looks into the forest, a separate sound recording follows independently of these movements.

 ### Overview